bivsth888/ExpenseTrackerApp/Readme.md

     id INT PRIMARY KEY IDENTITY(1,1),
     family_member_id INT,
     date DATE,
-    amount DECIMAL(18,2)
+    amount DECIMAL(18,2),
+    category VARCHAR(50),
+    description TEXT,
+    FOREIGN KEY (family_member_id) REFERENCES FamilyMembers(id)
+);
 ```
 ## Usage

-After setting up your SQL tables, follow these steps to run the app:

-## Running the Application
+Running the Application

-To start the application, run the following command in the project directory:
+After setting up the SQL tables, you can run the app by executing the following command in the project directory:

 streamlit run app.py
-This will open the app in your browser, where you can add family members, expenses, and view them.
+The app will open in your default web browser, and you will be able to:

-## SQL Table Setup
-Make sure that you have created the FamilyMembers and Expenses tables as shown in the SQL Table Setup section.
-These tables are crucial for the proper functioning of the app.
+- Add family members
+- Add expenses for each family member
+- View and filter expenses based on family member or month
+- Update and delete expenses

-## Adding Family Members
+## Adding Family Members and Expenses
-Once the app is running, use the interface to add family members.
-The add_family_member() function in family_member.py handles this.

-## Adding Expenses
-You can add expenses associated with family members by selecting them from a dropdown and entering the amount, category, date, and description.

-## Viewing Expenses
+- Use the Add Family Member form to enter the names of family members.
+- Use the Add Expense form to enter expenses, choosing a family member, date, amount, category, and description.
-The app allows you to view all expenses, filtered by family member and month.
-You can also update or delete expenses.
+- View and filter expenses based on family member and month.
+You can also update or delete any existing expense by providing its ID.

-## Updating and Deleting Expenses
-To update or delete an expense:

-## Enter the Expense ID
-Update the necessary fields or delete the expense
+## Contributing
+1. Fork the repository to your own GitHub account.
+2. Create a new branch for your changes (git checkout -b feature-branch).
+3. Make your changes and commit them (git commit -m 'Add feature').
+4. Push your branch (git push origin feature-branch).
+5. Open a pull request on the original repository.